 Losing someone you care about is painful.
 Grief is the emotional reaction that follows.
-It’s a normal process, with both physical and emotional signs.
+It’s a normal process.
+It has both physical and emotional signs.
 But even with major life changes, such as the loss of a spouse or parent, you can face the loss and move on.

 Grief takes many forms

-Each person will have his or her own grieving process.
+Each person will have their own grief process.
 Grief may or may not occur in predictable stages.
-Or, it may bounce between stages.
-But, in time, grief will gradually lead you towards acceptance of the loss.
-Many people are able to continue normal daily activities even with bouts of grief.
+Or it may bounce between stages.
+But over time, grief will slowly lead you to accept the loss.
+Many people can keep doing normal daily activities even with bouts of grief.
 These normal grief reactions are common: